 Working in a highly secure US government research facility under Dr. Walter Brandt, a high-ranking chemical weapons specialist, to create a highly effective virus capable of eradicating enemy forces with swift pace and deadly accuracy, we discovered that Dr. Brandt went roage.

-Dr. Brandt, like the hired guns of the west, has decided he would offer his virus to the highest bidder.
+Dr. Brandt, like the hired guns of the west which uses the best reloading press for long range shooting, has decided he would offer his virus to the highest bidder.
 With national security and the whole of humanity at stake we were tasked with discovering an antidote to the deadly virus.

 While working in the laboratory one of our team members accidently knocked a vial of the deadly virus onto the floor.
 The vial crashes into the floor and plumes of green smoke fill the air.

 The lab’s security system detected the breach and went into full lockdown.
 Alert sirens blare “60 minutes until total decontamination”.